stdcpp-audio/libstdaudio/README.md

 * `sine_wave` plays a 440 Hz sine wave sound through the default output device.

+* `melody` synthesises a short melody using a square wave generator, and plays it through the default output device.

 * `level_meter` measures the input volume through the microphone, and continuously outputs the current maximum value on cout.

 `test` contains some unit tests written in Catch2.